 Academic Integrity: You are expected to practice the highest possible standards of academic integrity.
 Any deviation from this expectation will, at a minimum, result in an academic penalty of a score of zero on the assignment or test in question.
-Additional disciplinary measures are possible.
+Any zeros resulting from violations of academic integrity are not eligible to be dropped or replaced.
 For more information, see the university's Student Conduct Code.